ARCofMe/optimized-routing-extension/README.md

-# 🗺️ Daily Routing Extension
+# 🗺️ Optimized Routing Extension

 This extension generates optimized daily service routes using the BlueFolder API and Google Maps Directions API.
 It streamlines technician dispatching by building turn-by-turn routes from service ticket addresses.